 If you do not have access to a machine high row, there are specific alternatives you can consider.

-These alternatives will give you results that are pretty similar to the regular machine high row exercises.
+These alternatives will give you results similar to regular machine high-row exercises.

-To select a suitable alternative, you first need to consider some factors.
+To select a suitable option, you first need to consider some factors.

-First, what equipment do you have access to?
-Next, how tasking is this alternative and is there any risk of injuries, among other factors.
+Rather, what equipment do you have access to?
+Next, how tasking is this alternative and is there any risk of injuries, among other factors?

 Whatever technique you decide to practice and the intensity with which you practice it is crucial in the rapid growth of your back muscles, irrespective of the alternative you employ.

 8 Exercises You Can Do Instead Of The Upright Row

 The seated cable row exercise is an excellent substitute for the machine high row.
 One good reason for this is the cable machine.